 Twyfelfontein © Judith Duk

-Twyfelfontein is famous for these prehistoric artworks: it boasts the largest concentration of ancient rock art in the country, and has been declared a UNESCO World Heritage Site.
-The petroglyphs primarily depict game animals such as giraffe, antelope, elephant and lion, and the oldest carvings may date back 10,000 years, although most are believed to be around 3,000 years old.
+Twyfelfontein boasts the largest concentration of ancient rock art in the country, and is a UNESCO World Heritage Site.
+The petroglyphs primarily depict game animals such as giraffe, antelope, elephant, and lion, and the oldest carvings may date back 10,000 years.
+Most are believed to be around 3,000 years old.

 Translated as 'uncertain fountain', Twylfontein got its name from a farmer who doubted the spring's ability to sustain their cattle for a long period.
 Visitors can't enter the site without a guide due to previous vandalism.